 8. Warranty: Each Discloser warrants that it has the right to make the disclosures under this Agreement.
+Each party understands that the other party will endeavor to include in the information furnished hereunder materials that it believes to be reliable and relevant for the purposes of the other party’s evaluation, that no party makes any representation or warranty as to the accuracy or completeness of any information that is so provided, and that no party nor any Representative of such party shall have any liability to the other party or its Representatives resulting from the use of such information by such party or its Representatives.
 NO OTHER WARRANTIES ARE MADE BY EITHER PARTY UNDER THIS AGREEMENT.
 ANY INFORMATION EXCHANGED UNDER THIS AGREEMENT IS PROVIDED "AS IS.”

 9. Rights: Neither party acquires any intellectual property rights under this Agreement except the limited rights necessary to carry out the purposes as set forth in this Agreement.